ProCST: Boosting Semantic Segmentation Using Progressive Cyclic Style-Transfer: Appendix

-The following section discusses the differences and similarities between GTA5 $\rightarrow$ Cityscapes translated images generated from three different ProCST ablation models: full ProCST model, ProCST model trained with no label loss (i.e. $\lambda_{labels}=0$), and ProCST model trained with only one scale (i.e. $N=1$).
-The quantitative results of all three models appear in Section~\ref{sec:ablation}.
+We turn to discuss the differences and similarities between GTA5 $\rightarrow$ Cityscapes translated images generated from three different ProCST ablation models: full ProCST model, ProCST model trained with no label loss (i.e. $\lambda_{labels}=0$), and ProCST model trained with only one scale (i.e. $N=1$).
+The quantitative results of all three models appear in Section~\ref{sec:experiment}.

 Figures \ref{ablations_compare_1}, \ref{ablations_compare_2}, \ref{ablations_compare_3} and \ref{ablations_compare_4} present the original GTA5 image and all other SiT images generated using the compared models.
 Clearly, all three models create cloudy and green atmosphere as can be seen from Figure~\ref{ablations_compare_1}.
-This property matches Citysacpes domain.
+This property matches Cityscapes domain.

 Yet, in figures \ref{ablations_compare_2}, \ref{ablations_compare_3} and \ref{ablations_compare_4} we can see visually that the full ProCST model adapts to the Cityscapes domain better than all other model.
 Visual quality, textures and general appearance are superior.